MixedRealityToolkit/MixedRealityToolkit-ProjectDocs/contributions/merging-pull-requests.md

 Contributors must ensure that the following criteria is met before a pull request (PR) can be merged:

-* All PR comments are resolved.
-* Approvals are dismissed when a new commit is pushed.
+* Pull request approvals are dismissed when a new commit is pushed.
+* All pull request feedback and change requests are resolved.
-* PR has a clear and concise title.
-* PR has a clear description explaining the fix or feature.
+* The pull request has a clear and concise title, and a detailed description explaining the changes.
-* The PR passes all status checks, including unit tests.
+* All status checks, including unit tests, pass successfully for the pull request.
-* The code changes must have `<summary>` blocks for all public and protected types and members.
+* Code changes must have `<summary>` blocks for all public and protected types and members.
-* Author confirmed code changes were tested within the Unity Editor and on at least one XR device.
-This does not apply for changes that only change documentation or pipeline scripts.
+* The pull request author confirmed code changes were tested within the Unity Editor and on at least one XR device.
-* The PR must have at least one approval from a contributor that has the write role.
+* The pull request must have at least one approval from an assigned code owner.
 Some circumstances may require additional approvals.

-If any of these criteria are not met, block the pull request by adding the "Do Not Merge" label, and kindly explain your reasoning for blocking.
+If any of these criteria are not met, the pull request can not be merged.
+If  block the pull request by adding the "Do Not Merge" label, and kindly explain your reasoning for blocking.

 ## Additional considerations